StrongKey/FIDO-Server/docs/User_Guide.md

 4.  **Change Directory** to the database home folder (if unknown, use `printenv` to find MYSQL_HOME). **Login**  to the database server as _skfsdbuser_ using the _skfs_ database.

-5.  **Execute the commands** in the _create.txt_ file to create tables.
-We recommend generating a list of tables to verify all were created.
+5.  **Execute the commands** in _fidoserver/fidoserverInstall/src/fidoserverSQL/mysql/create.txt_ to create the tables.
+We recommend generating a list of tables to verify all were created (methods vary by database).

-6. Add the default entries to the the SERVERS, DOMAINS, and FIDO_POLICIES tables:
+6. Add the default entries to the the SERVERS, DOMAINS, and FIDO_POLICIES tables.
+The large hash strings contained between "BEGIN CERTIFICATE" and "END CERTIFICATE" are certificates.

     `insert into SERVERS values (1, '$(hostname)', 'Active', 'Both', 'Active', null, null);`